Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells

-The spectra shown in Fig.\,\ref{Reflectivity} are in good agreement with the measured reflection~\cite{Christmann10,Christmann11}.
-To reach a quantitative agreement with the data in Ref.\,\onlinecite{Cristofolini12}, we have calculated the absorption spectra, making a 2\,meV full width at half maximum Gaussian convolution of the excitonic-induced susceptibility, in order to include the actual effect of inhomogeneous broadening of the exciton lines~\cite{Andreani98}.
+The spectrum shown in Fig.\,\ref{Reflectivity}(b) is in good agreement with the measured reflection~\cite{Christmann11}.
+To reach a quantitative agreement also with the data in Ref.\,\onlinecite{Cristofolini12}, we have calculated the absorption spectra, making a 2\,meV full width at half maximum Gaussian convolution of the excitonic-induced susceptibility, in order to include the actual effect of inhomogeneous broadening of the exciton lines~\cite{Andreani98}.
 The result is shown in Fig.\,\ref{Absorption} for two different angles of incidence.
 At normal incidence, the CM is weakly coupled to ADQWs as demonstrated by a narrow peak in the absorption.
-At $\theta=35^{\circ}$, one can clearly see three wide polariton bands corresponding to the three polariton modes analyzed in Ref.\,\onlinecite{Cristofolini12} with the help of the above mentioned three-level model.
-Apart from the missing temperature-dependent state occupation factor and a rigid shift of all spectra by 30\,meV, a quantitative agreement with the measured photoluminescence (PL)~\cite{Cristofolini12} is achieved that demonstrates the quality of our microscopic approach and justifies our microscopic analysis of dipolariton states given below.
+This regime changes to the strong coupling for non-normal incidence: At $\theta=35^{\circ}$, one can clearly see three wide spectral bands corresponding to the three polariton modes which were observed in Ref.\,\onlinecite{Cristofolini12} and analyzed there in terms of the above mentioned three-level model (TLM).
+The $\theta = 35^\circ$ spectra were used for the fit of the detuning, for details see Fig.\,S1 of the supplementary material (SM).
+Apart from the missing temperature-dependent state occupation factor and a rigid shift of all spectra by 30\,meV, a quantitative agreement with the measured photoluminescence~\cite{Cristofolini12} is achieved that demonstrates the quality of our approach and justifies our microscopic analysis of dipolariton states given below.

-To study the dipolaritons we switch off the inhomogeneous broadening in our calculation and reduce the in-plane confinement radius to $R=200$\,nm, which leads to a less fine discretization of the continuum.
-The result for $\theta=35^{\circ}$ is seen in Fig.\,\ref{Polarstate} as a series of peaks in the absorption spectrum [similar to Fig.\,\ref{Absorption}(b)]-- polariton states, indicated by black lines.
-Concentrating on a few lowest polariton states, we estimate the fraction of DX, IX, and CM in each of them by evaluating the polariton brightness (${\cal F}$) and the dipole moment (${\cal D}$) defined as
+To study the dipolaritons we switch off the inhomogeneous broadening in our calculation and use the strong coupling case of $\theta=35^{\circ}$ discussed above.
+Also, we have increased the damping to $\gamma=0.5$\,meV, in order to smear out any signatures of the artificial discretization of the Coulomb continuum, well resolved in Fig.\,\ref{Reflectivity}.
+The result is seen in Fig.\,\ref{Polarstate} as a series of peaks in the absorption spectrum [similar to Fig.\,\ref{Absorption}(b)]-- dark regions emphasized by yellow dashed lines with numbers indicating the energy positions of the polariton states.
+Unlike the TLM of Ref.\,\onlinecite{Cristofolini12}, the DX and IX in the present approach are neither eigenstates of the system, nor any basis states.
+Thus, for an adequate comparison with the TLM, we introduce the fractions of DX, IX, and CM in each polariton state by using polariton brightness ${\cal F}$ and dipole moment ${\cal D}$ defined as